ewoldan/ewoldan/README.md

 ## About Me

 I’m someone who loves solving problems and making things run smoother.
-I’ve worked across program management, business analytics, and systems stuff—basically helping teams work smarter, not harder.
-I’m all about turning messy data into useful insights and making sure business and tech actually speak the same language.
+I’ve worked across program management, business analytics, and systems design, bringing structure to projects and clarity through data.
+I’m all about making sure business and tech actually speak the same language.
+I thrive on the challenge of bringing order to chaos, whether that’s in data, systems, or projects.

 ## Key Projects